 Scholarships and Financial Aid

-Financial aid is available to both domestic and international students accepted into the Advanced Professional Studies program.
+Financial aid is available to both domestic and international students accepted into the Advanced Performance Studies program.
 Financial Aid is awarded on the basis of financial need and merit.

 In addition, APS students may also apply for graduate assistantships that provide a $6,000 stipend per semester in order to help with living expenses.
 Duties as a graduate assistant include help in the Conservatory office, for up to 15 hours per week for the 15 weeks of each semester.